 Pack clothes you wear every day

 The more you pack like this, the easier it becomes.
 You can pack like this for the rest of your family too in order to keep yourself sane and everyone else organized.
-If you’re looking for tips on traveling with an infant too, I have those for you in my Traveling With an Infant eCourse!
+I’d love to see your own packing list!
+Please be sure to share it on social media and tag me!